ReliSA/Software-process-antipatterns-catalogue/References.md

 [ELO'13] Eloranta, Veli-Pekka and Koskimies, Kai and Mikkonen, Tommi and Vuorinen, Jyri (2013).
 Scrum Anti-Patterns -- An Empirical Study. *Software Engineering Conference (APSEC), 2013 20th Asia-Pacific* (Vol. 1, pp. 503-510).
 IEEE

 [ELO'16] Eloranta, Veli-Pekka and Koskimies, Kai and Mikkonen, Tommi (2016).
-Exploring ScrumBut -— An empirical study of Scrum anti-patterns. *Information and Software Technology*, 74, 194-203.
+Exploring ScrumBut -â€” An empirical study of Scrum anti-patterns. *Information and Software Technology*, 74, 194-203.
 Elsevier

 [HAR'16] Harvey, Kate (2016).
 Feature Creep: What Causes It & How To Avoid It [online]. https://www.chargify.com/blog/feature-creep/. accessed november 14th, 2018